 Note that you don’t need to open the files; we’re just checking to see if there’s any extra files that the hack might have put in place that don’t need to be there.

 If you spot anything different, download it to your computer* (in the event it’s not actually malicious, you’ll have a copy saved that you can restore) and delete it from the server.
 Repeat this until you’re confident that the WordPress install doesn’t have any non-essential extraneous files.

-You can do this with all plugins (in wp-content/plugins) and themes (in wp-content/themes) as well, just make sure you have a backup of them in case you need to restore them.
+It’s then recommended to repeat this process with each plugin folder found in wp-content/plugins/ and each theme folder found in wp-content/themes (note: you likely won’t find one for *every* theme) as well, just make sure you take a backup first, in case you need to restore them.
 If your developer has done their job right, any customizations they’ve implemented are in child themes and therefore will not be affected by a core theme update or a plugin update.

 The best you can do from here is manually look through the rest of the wp-content folders to see if you spot anything that shouldn’t be there.
 Here’s some rules of thumb: